-When used, PACKAGES help avoiding the binding of large numbers of DBRM members in one plan.
-It also dispenses with the cost of large BIND and avoids the entire transactions making them unavailable during BIND and automatic REBIND of the plan.
-Another advantage is that it minimizes the fallback complexities when changes result in an error.
+When used, PACKAGES help avoid binding of large numbers of DBRM members in one plan.
+They also dispense with the cost of large BIND and avoid the entire transactions making them unavailable during BIND and automatic REBIND of the plan.
+Another advantage is that they minimize the fallback complexities when changes result in an error.

-A collection is the user defined name that works as the anchor for packages but has no physical existence.
-The use is for grouping of packages.
+A collection is a user-defined name that works as the anchor for packages but has no physical existence.
+It is used for the grouping of packages.

-Dynamic SQL is the SQL statement created at the time of execution of a program.
+Dynamic SQL is the SQL statement created at the time of the execution of a program.